 A covenant is nothing more complicated than a treaty or pact between two parties.
-It can be between two equals for mutual benefit, or between a superior and a subordinate.
-A common Middle Eastern treaty or covenant in ancient times was often contracted (or ‘cut’) when a powerful kingdom or empire took over a weaker country.
+It can be between two equals for mutual benefit or to ensure peace, or between a superior and a subordinate to ensure loyalty.
+One type of common Middle Eastern treaty / covenant in ancient times was often contracted (or ‘cut’) when a powerful kingdom or empire took over a weaker country.
 The conqueror would say for example, that in return for your loyalty and annual tribute of gold, animals, grain etc, I will protect you and preserve you.
 It is this type of covenant – that of a superior to a subordinate – that typifies those that God entered into with the people of Israel.

 Another important thing to realise about covenants, is that they cannot be revoked or nullified.
 Nor can a present covenant replace a former one: “Whatever God declares shall be forever” (Ecc 13:14); “The word of YHVH shall stand firm forever” (Isa 40:18); “And it shall be a law for all time” (Num 19:21); “I will not annul my covenant with them,” (Lev 26:44); “I will not violate my covenant, nor change what I have uttered,” (Ps 89:35).
 Covenants can be exanded and appended to, but not annulled or changed.